Jolanrensen/docProcessorGradlePlugin/README.md

   <img src="whatYouGet.svg" style="width: 100%;" alt="Click to see the source">
 </div>

+## Used By

+This plugin is used by [Kotlin DataFrame](https://github.com/Kotlin/dataframe), to make it possible to document and update the wide range of function overloads present in the library due to its DSL-like nature.

+Let me know if you're using it in your project too!

 ## Preprocessors

 Preprocessors are run one at a time, in order, on all KDoc / JavaDoc comments in the sources.